ttindell2/heketi_exporter/README.md

 * HEKETI_CLI_USER: The User should always be 'admin'

 * HEKETI_CLI_KEY: The Secret key of the Heketi Admin user.

+### Optional environment

+* LISTEN_ADDRESS: The address to listen on for HTTP requests

 ### Metrics in prometheus